History, tourist information, and nearby accommodation

 A Saxon monastery stood here as early as 1018, during the reign of Cnut.
 Compared to other Benedictine monasteries it was small, supporting perhaps 50 monks.
 Only a fragment of reused stone from the Saxon buildings has been found; even the exact whereabouts of the Saxon monastery is uncertain.

 In 1137 King Stephen granted Buckfast to the Abbey of Savigny, and a delegation of monks from France crossed came to England to oversee the transition of Buckfast to the Savignac order.
 However, the new order was not to last long, and in 1147 the monastery became Cistercian.

-Under Cistercian rule the entire abbey was rebuilt in stone, following a traditional pattern used at other Cistercian monasteries throughout Britain.
-Of the 12th century buildings only the west cloister undercroft and the north gateway arch survive intact.
+Under the Cistercian rule the entire abbey was rebuilt in stone, following a traditional pattern used at other Cistercian monasteries throughout Britain.
+Of the 12th century buildings, only the west cloister undercroft and the north gateway arch survive intact.

 The Black Death

 The monastery was probably at the peak of its prosperity in the 13th century.
 Along with other Cistercian monasteries, Buckfast raised sheep and exported wool abroad.
 Finds of fine floor tiles and Purbeck marble columns hint at the wealth enjoyed during the height of the medieval wool trade.
 Like so many other places in England, Buckfast suffered from the devastation of the Black Death.
 Buildings decayed and fell down, even the almshouse beside the south gate was converted to use as a stable.